This licence is for organisations, such as sporting clubs or service clubs, who intend to sell or supply liquor at their club premises.

 If you don’t have development approval but have been granted planning consent from the local council and the venue isn't finished, the commissioner can grant you a certificate and then grant the licence once the venue is complete.
 There's no additional application to convert your certificate into a licence.

-The documents must be lodged seven days before the date that your application will be considered.
+The documents must be lodged 7 days before the date that your application will be considered.
 You'll be advised of this date after you submit your application.

-If documents aren't lodged seven days before the date your application is to be considered, your application will be adjourned for six months.
+If documents aren't lodged 7 days before, your application will be adjourned for 6 months.

 Once all outstanding documents are lodged, the application will be re-listed for determination.
-If the outstanding documents aren't received within six months the application will be dismissed.
+If the outstanding documents aren't received within 6 months the application will be dismissed.

 What happens next